simulton/QSchematic/readme.md

 Dependencies:
   - A C++20 capable compiler
-  - Qt5 (>= 5.15) or Qt6
+  - Qt6
   - [GPDS](https://github.com/simulton/gpds) for (de)serialization

 If the cmake option `QSCHEMATIC_DEPENDENCY_GPDS_DOWNLOAD` is enabled (default), cmake will automatically pull the `GPDS` dependency.
-Therefore, assuming a system with a working Qt5 or Qt6 installation, all you have to do is:
+Therefore, assuming a system with a working Qt6 installation, all you have to do is:

 ```shell
 git clone https://github.com/simulton/qschematic